j-morano/rrwnet/README.md

 ```

-## Predictions and weights
+## Weights and predictions

-The predictions for the different datasets as well as the weights for the proposed RRWNet model can be found at the following links:
+The weights of the proposed RRWNet model as well as the predictions for the different datasets can be found at the following links:

 - GitHub (release assets):
   + Weights: <https://github.com/j-morano/rrwnet/releases/tag/weights>